 Gasification and Liquefaction

-Coal can be turned into synthetic gas which a mixture of carbon monoxide and hydrogen.
+Coal can be turned into a synthetic gas which a mixture of carbon monoxide and hydrogen.
 These gases are an intermediate product that can be further converted into different products like urea, methanol, pure hydrogen and more.
 Coal can also be turned into liquid known as synthetic fuels.

 However, these chemicals produced from coal are used primarily to make other products.
 Besides, most of the products out there in the market have coal or coal by-products as components.
 Some of them include aspirins, solvents, soap, dyes, plastics and fibres which include nylon and rayon.